FYSETC/FYSETC-SPIDER/README.md

 - ##### 1.
 Boot address no

 If you choose `No bootloader` bootloader offset in Klipper `make menuconfig`, then you can follow [Upload the firmware(DFU)](#jump) to upload the firmware to Spider board. **But you need to set the 'Start address' to 0x08000000**.
-We have two pre-build firmwares for you `klipper-USB.bin`( [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper ) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper)) and `klipper-UART.bin`([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper)).
-But these pre-build firmware will be outdated as time pass.
+We build two pre-build firmwares using this option for you `klipper-USB.bin`( [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper ) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper)) and `klipper-UART.bin`([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper)).
+But these pre-build firmware will be outdated if Klipper update and will not match your new downloaded Klipper and cause annoying issues.
 We will try to catch up with Klipper, but i recommend to build the firmware yourself.

 ![image-20210705151440643](images/menuconfig1.png)

 - ##### 2.
 Boot address 32k

-If you choose `32k` bootloader offset in Klipper `make menuconfig`.
+If you choose `32kiB bootloader` offset in Klipper `make menuconfig`.
 Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER` first(If you get your Spider board after `2021/06/23`, no worries, the bootloader is on the board when it leave the factory).
-The bootloader is in the folder named `bootloader` in this repo, please follow the README in bootloader folder([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader)).
-Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.
-Or you can use DFU([method1](#jump4) [method2](#jump)) to upload your firmware, remember to change flash address to `0x08008000` with these two methods.
-We provide pre-build firmwares named `klipper-32k-USB.bin` and `klipper-32k-UART.bin` for you [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper).
+The bootloader is in the folder named `bootloader` in this repo, please follow the README in bootloader folder([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader))  to flash the bootloader.
+We provide pre-build firmwares with `Boot address 32k` named `klipper-32k-USB.bin` and `klipper-32k-UART.bin` for you,find them here [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper).
+These pre-build firmware will be outdated if Klipper update and will not match your new downloaded Klipper and cause annoying issues.
+We will try to catch up with Klipper, but i recommend to build the firmware yourself.

 ![image-20210705151337765](images/menuconfig2.png)

 - ##### 3.
 Boot address 64k

-If you choose `64k` bootloader offset in Klipper `make menuconfig`.
+If you choose `64KiB bootloader` offset in Klipper `make menuconfig`.
 Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER_10000` first.
-The bootloader is in the folder named `bootloader` in this repo, please follow the README in bootloader folder([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader)).
-Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.
-Or you can use DFU([method1](#jump4) [method2](#jump)) to upload your firmware, but remember to change flash address to `0x08010000` with these two methods.
-We provide pre-build firmwares named `klipper-64k-USB.bin` and `klipper-64k-UART.bin` for you [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper).
+We provide this option here is for those Spiders which leave the factory before `2021/06/23` as their default bootloader is `64k bootloader`.
+The bootloader is in the folder named `bootloader` in this repo, please follow the README in bootloader folder([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader)) to flash the bootloader.
+We build two pre-build firmwares using `Boot address 64k` option named `klipper-64k-USB.bin` and `klipper-64k-UART.bin` for you, find them here [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper).
+These pre-build firmware will be outdated if Klipper update and will not match your new downloaded Klipper and cause annoying issues.
+We will try to catch up with Klipper, but i recommend to build the firmware yourself.

 ![image-20210705151951142](images/menuconfig3.png)

 - #### Communication interface

+  You have two choices here, if you use USB cable to connect RaspeberryPI and Spider, you need  to check `1.
+USB (on PA11/PA12)`.
+If you use serial to connect RaspberryPI and Spider, then check `2.
+Serial (on USART1 PA10/PA9)`.

 - ##### 1.
 USB (on PA11/PA12)